 In FY 2018, we are budgeting student enrollment at 3,930, which is an increase of 28 students from the FY 2017 school year as taken on Impact Aid card day of 3,902.
-Richard McKenna Charter School continues to expand and is our most visible threat to our projected enrollment number, as is the potential voucher system that might come into play with the new Secretary of Education, Secretary DeVos.
+Richard McKenna Charter School continues to expand and is our most visible threat to our projected enrollment number.

-Utilizing the current year's enrollment by grade and location, I am projecting a slight increase in enrollment for the budget year over the current year.
+Utilizing the current year's enrollment by grade and location, we are projecting a slight increase in enrollment for the budget year over the current year.
 The projected enrollment with a projected attendance rate of 92.6% will produce 186.7 Support Units.
 This Support Unit projection is based on the number of enrolled students, age of the students, and rate of attendance.
 All of these factors will affect the actual support unit number.